tabokie/tabokie.github.io/_subtopics/lifestyle.md

 1.251 Keep busy if you really need to stall

-1.2511 Reading, which is rarely related to what I’m writing, or hoping to write, helps get started writing ([Susan Santag Paris Review](https://fs.blog/2013/05/susan-sontag-how-i-write/))
+1.2511 Reading, which is rarely related to what I’m writing, or hoping to write, helps get started writing ([Susan Sontag Paris Review](https://fs.blog/2013/05/susan-sontag-how-i-write/))

 1.2512 Do the next task in queue